Team

 • Recognized in the Legal 500, Business Immigration Rising Star, 2023

-Temporary Entry into the Canadian Labour Market, provides a well-rounded explanation of the avenues and implications of a foreign national’s temporary entry into the Canadian labour market.
+Co-author of Temporary Entry Into The Canadian Labour Market Temporary Entry Into The Canadian Labour Market Temporary Entry into the Canadian Labour Market, provides a well-rounded explanation of the avenues and implications of a foreign national’s temporary entry into the Canadian labour market.
 Readers will gain a cohesive understanding of work permit categories and requirements, from applications for work authorization to employer compliance and inspections.
 Practical and key considerations are addressed, answering fundamental questions such as whether someone needs a work permit, how they get it, and what the employer and recipient’s responsibilities are.
+Order a copy here.